by Willard Manus

 I think you do know.
 Come on, Juliana-talk!

-Juliana was crying now, tears were running down her cheeks.
+Juliana was weeping now, tears were streaming down her cheeks.

 My brother was an investment banker, on a high level, she

 said finally, wiping her eyes.
 He was well-educated, London School